gaplo917/GapStyle/README.md

 # GapStyle - Being Productive Beyond Your Status Quo.

-GapStyle is a world's first productivity-oriented and semantic-highlighting-driven designed color scheme.
+GapStyle is the world's first productivity-oriented and semantic-highlighting-driven designed color scheme.

 **_[Each supported language](#actively-maintain-language)_** is tailored with